RobotLocomotion/drake/doc/code_style_guide.rst

 <https://www.python.org/dev/peps/pep-0257/>`_, Drake follows its
 recommendations as well.

-In addition, Drake recommends use of ``pylint`` for automatic error checking.
-See :ref:`tools for complying with coding style <code-style-tools>` for full guidance.

-Sadly ``pylint`` does not check all the conditions enumerated by PEP 8.
-Therefore, Drake recommends the use of ``pep8.py`` as well.
-See :ref:`tools for complying with coding style <code-style-tools>` for details.`
+See :ref:`tools for complying with coding style <code-style-tools>` for details about the automated style checks.

 .. _code-style-guide-python-clarifications: